JetBrains/kotlin-mobile-docs/topics/integrate-in-existing-app.md

 ### Make the business logic cross platform

 You can now extract the business logic code to the KMM shared module and make it platform independent.
-This is necessary for reusing it for both Android and iOS.
+This is necessary for reusing the code for both Android and iOS.

 1. Move the business logic code `com.jetbrains.simplelogin.androidapp.data` from the `app` directory to the `com.jetbrains.simplelogin.shared` package in the `shared/src/commonMain` directory.
    You can drag and drop the package or refactor it by moving everything from one directory to another.